 Any avid windsurfer will know Coronation Beach – commonly referred to as “Corros”.
 You’ll hear a wide range of accents at Corros, with internationals flocking to the beach to experience the windsurfing and kite surfing conditions first hand.
 Conditions at Corros are ideal for jumping and wave riding, with spectators often watching from the pristine beach.
 Corros offers nearby camping and toilet facilities, and is monitored by a local ranger.

-Windsurfing and kitesurfing equipment can be purchased or hired in Geraldton – keep an eye out for second hand gear being sold for notably low prices, as international visitors often sell their gear before heading home.
+Windsurfing and kitesurfing equipment can be purchased in Geraldton – keep an eye out for second hand gear being sold for notably low prices, as international visitors often sell their gear before heading home.

 Many sailing enthusiasts will tell you that Gnaraloo is the best spot to sail in the State.
 Accessible through Carnarvon, this hot spot is best suited to experienced and confident windsurfers.
 Razor sharp reef and plenty of rocks make certain areas difficult to reach, but sailors will assure you it’s well worth the effort.
 There are less obstacle-ridden areas, such as in the middle of the bay, which can be accessed by launching from the beach.
 On top of the world class surfing conditions, the sunsets at Gnaraloo are absolutely spectacular.